hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_and_their_ai_companions_piloting_a_5960d372-76be-4878-b6c6-8bece6fc0d72-0_3.content.md

 ## Join Us

-Are you interested in joining our team of AInauts?
+Are you interested in joining our team of Ainautes?
 We are always looking for talented individuals who share our passion for space exploration and AI technology.
 Contact us at #join-us to learn more about career opportunities with us.

 ---